wpswings/wallet-system-for-woocommerce/README.md

 You can change the currency of the wallet due to its compatibility with the [**Multi-Currency Switcher**](https://wordpress.org/plugins/woocommerce-currency-switcher/) for Wallet for WooCommerce plugin.
 You can select any of the five currency types available, and transactions will happen in your chosen currency.

-* **Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with the [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and  [**Subscription for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-github-page&utm_campaign=subscription-pro) plugin.Customers can use the Wallet partial payment feature to buy and renew subscription products & services.
-They can set a subscription renewal amount as a fix or percentage value to renew the subscription orders.
+* **Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with the [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and  [**Subscription for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-github-page&utm_campaign=subscription-pro) plugin.
+Customers can use the Wallet partial payment feature to buy and renew subscription products & services.
+They can set a subscription renewal amount as a fixed or percentage value to renew the subscription orders.

-* **Compatibility with Multi-Vendor Marketplace Solution for WooCommerce** The Wallet System for WooCommerce is compatible with the [**Multi Vendor Marketplace**](https://wordpress.org/plugins/dc-woocommerce-multi-vendor/)  Solution for the WooCommerce plugin.You can select a wallet as a payment method for your vendors to receive the sales commission.
+* **Compatibility with Multi-Vendor Marketplace Solution for WooCommerce** The Wallet System for WooCommerce is compatible with the [**Multi Vendor Marketplace**](https://wordpress.org/plugins/dc-woocommerce-multi-vendor/)  Solution for the WooCommerce plugin.
+You can select a wallet as a payment method for your vendors to receive the sales commission.
+The commission will be created automatically to vendors’ wallets irrespective of the payment methods used by customers.

 * **Compatibility with RMA for WooCommerce**
-The Wallet System for WooCommerce is compatible with [**RMA Return Refund & Exchange For WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-rma-pro&utm_medium=wallet-github-page&utm_campaign=rma-pro).In this compatibility, the users can request the refund amount to be transferred directly to their wallets.
+The Wallet System for WooCommerce is compatible with [**RMA Return Refund & Exchange For WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-rma-pro&utm_medium=wallet-github-page&utm_campaign=rma-pro).
+In this compatibility, the users can request the refund amount to be transferred directly to their wallets.

 * The Wallet System for WooCommerce is compatible with the latest version of the WPML plugin and supports WordPress multisite network.